zachseifts/aegir_deployment/README.md

    to the new platform
  - If the platform exists, it will migrate the site to the existing platform

+## Install

+As your Jenkins user, clone this repo and make sure that the use can ssh to the Aegir servers you want to deploy code to.

+    $ su jenkins
+    $ cd
+    $ mkdir -p scripts
+    $ cd scripts
+    $ git clone git://github.com/zachseifts/aegir_deployment.git
+    $ cd aegir_deployment

+If you do not already have virtualenv installed, install it from homebrew and create a virtualenv.

+    $ brew install virtualenv
+    $ virtualenv env

+Now download fabric

+    $ ./env/bin/pip install fabric

+That's it.
+You should have everything setup and ready to go.

 ## Usage

 Make sure the fab command is in your path and create a jenkins job that runs